awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_artifact_encryption.md

 # Encrypting canary artifacts<a name="CloudWatch_Synthetics_artifact_encryption"></a>

 CloudWatch Synthetics stores canary artifacts such as screenshots, HAR files, and reports in your Amazon S3 bucket\.
 By default, these artifacts are encrypted at rest using an AWS managed key\.
-For more information, see [AWS managed keys](https://docs.aws.amazon.com/eventbridge/latest/userguide/kms/latest/developerguide/concepts.html#aws-managed-cmk.html)\.
+For more information, see [Customer keys and AWS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt.html)\.

 You can choose to use a different encryption option\.
 CloudWatch Synthetics supports the following:
 + **SSE\-S3**– Server\-side encryption \(SSE\) with an Amazon S3\-managed key\.